Breaking Tweets

-Breaking Tweets was an international journalism news Web site that tracks world news through the use of Twitter and distributes its content via the Internet.
+Breaking Tweets was an international journalism news web site that tracked world news through the use of Twitter and distributed its content via the Internet.
 It considered its content to be "hyperlocal gone global," personalizing major news events through relevant tweets from around the world.

 After launching on January 31, 2009, the site launched three spin-off sites, Breaking Tweets Sports, Breaking Tweets Entertainment, and Breaking Tweets Chicago.
 The main site, the world version, received visits from 194 countries and more than 100 news organizations in its first six months.